ranarahul98/recipes/arroz-con-pollo.md

 ## Ingredients

-### Blend:
+### Base:
-- 1 large tomato (or 1 can fire-roasted diced tomatoes for more depth)
+- 1 can fire-roasted diced tomatoes
 - 1 cube chicken bouillon
-- 3 cloves garlic
+- 3 cloves garlic, minced

 ### Other Ingredients:
-- 2 cloves garlic, minced (for deeper flavor)
+- 2 cloves garlic, minced
 - Bone-in drumsticks (dark meat, or a mix of drumsticks & thighs for more tenderness)
 - 1 cup chicken broth (use homemade or low-sodium for better control over seasoning)
 - ½ onion, finely chopped (mom recommends ¼, but extra onion enhances flavor)
 - 1 tsp cumin (or to taste)
 - 1 cup long-grain white rice (rinse well to remove excess starch for a fluffier texture)
-- 1 can fire-roasted diced tomatoes (or blended tomato mixture)
 - ½ tsp smoked paprika (adds a subtle smokiness)
 - ½ tsp dried oregano (enhances aroma and depth)
 - Salt & pepper (to taste)